golemcloud/golem/api-gateway-examples/README.md

 ## Integrating Golem with existing API Gateways (Document in progress)

-This document covers how to expose your Golem service to the outside world using API endpoints (including integration with external API Gateways)
+To expose your Golem service to the outside world using API endpoints, we've integrated functionality into the worker-service that accepts API definitions, effectively mapping endpoints to workers.
+This implementation incorporates a mini gateway functionality within the worker-service.
-It's worth reading this document before you wrap your worker functionalities as a backend service exposing API endpoints to outside world, because you may get this for free.

-In order for this to work, we have incorporated a functionality into worker-service that can accept API definitions that can map endpoints to workers.
-Implementation detail if you are curious: Internally, a mini (poor man's) gateway functionality is incorporated into worker-service.
+Here's a brief overview of how it works:

+* Write an API definition specifying endpoints and the corresponding worker functions.
-Essentially, we write an API definition and register with the worker service.
-Now worker-service can act as your mini-gateway, which you can integrate with external API gateways if needed.
-This API definition (on a very high) is a set of endpoints, each specified with the name of the function that needs to be executed by your particular worker instance to serve each endpoint.
+* Register this API definition with the worker-service.
+* Now, the worker-service can function as a mini-gateway, capable of integrating with external API gateways if necessary.

+The API definition essentially comprises a set of endpoints, each associated with the function to be executed by a specific worker instance to serve the endpoint.

-Registration of this endpoint definition is pretty simple.
-The details of how much you can configure can be discussed later.
+The registration process for this endpoint definition is straightforward.
+Further configuration details can be discussed later as needed.

 ## An example, including integration with an externa API Gateway

-Once we are able to deploy our Golem service, we can integrate it with external API Gateways.
-Here we took Tyk as an example.
+After deploying our Golem service, integration with external API Gateways, like Tyk, becomes straightforward.
-This is a common use case for Golem, as it allows us to leverage the existing infrastructure and security features of the API Gateway, while still being able to use Golem for the actual processing of the requests.
+This setup enables us to utilize the robust infrastructure and security features provided by the API Gateway while leveraging Golem for request processing.

-Once you register this Endpoint definitions that relates to a specific worker and function, you can now use API Gateway to forward request to the worker bridge.
+Once you register this API definitions with worker-service that relates to a specific worker and function, you can now use external API Gateway (which will require its own API definition, and possibly we can reuse it - discussed later) to forward request to the worker service.
 Let's say we choose Tyk as the API Gateway.
-A typical API definition required by Tyk is

-Below given are the step by step instructions to follow to try all of this in Local.

 ### Step 1: Spin up Golem